AdaCheng/adacheng.github.io/_posts/2019-11-02-COMET Commonsense Transformers for Automatic Knowledge Graph.md

 ## Commonsense KBs
 Contrary to many conventional KBs that store knowledge with canonival templates, commonsense KBs only store loosely structured open-text descriptions of knowledge.

+> For example,
+> a ConceptNet tuple relating to "taking a nap" would be: (s = "take a nap", r = Causes, o = "have energy").

 ## Motivation
 1. Commonsense knowledge does not cleanly fit into a schema comparing two entities with a known relation.
 2. Current approaches can only capture knowledge that is explicitly mentioned in text, limiting their applicability for capturing commonsense knowledge, which is often implicit.